-PART 4: POST-PRODUCTION
+PART IV - POST-PRODUCTION

 By the time the film was edited to the original soundtrack, I thought I had a pretty solid version of the film: the raw footage from my camera looked pretty nice and the raw audio from the interviews sounded fine.
 I knew, however, there were more steps to go, namely sound design/mixing and color correction, and I clearly didn’t understand just how big a difference they could make before starting.
 And this is the kind of thing that you need to experience to really get it.

-I started with sound, and after about 1 hour messing around in Adobe Audition, I decided to look for help.
-It was James Huth’s daughter, Shannon, who was herself producing a Web Series called Jeune Diplomée, who put me in touch with her sound designer, Julien.
+I decided to begin with sound, and thought I'd give it a go myself, if only to get a grip of the workflow.
+So, again, I tried to educate myself online, and after a few days messing around in Adobe Audition, I realized I was totally out of my depth, and decided to look for help.
+It was James Huth’s daughter, Shannon, who was herself producing a Web Series called Jeune Diplomée, who put me in touch with her sound designer, Julien Rochard, whose studio was based in Paris.
 We met and he agreed to work on the film for a low pay.
 I think the subject of the film spoke to him: he was also turning 30 soon and reflecting on his life choices.

 Over the course of approximately six months, we worked on several stages of the sound post-production process: first, sound design.
 Here is where not having recorded sound while shooting became a major issue, because we realized that some natural sound would be welcome when we are with the characters, and therefore Julien had to recreate most of them.